The Best Beer Gardens in Philadelphia This Year

 Drury Beer Garden

-People at picnic tables in outdoor beer garden
+People at picnic tables in outdoor beer garden.

-The Drury beer garden in Midtown Village
+Drury Beer Garden in Midtown Village

 Craft Hall

-Two dogs running on a turf garden while a man looks on
+Two dogs running on a turf garden while a man looks on.

 Chestnut Hill Brewing

-Pint of dark beer in front of funky orange and red chairs
+Pint of dark beer in front of funky orange and red chairs.

 Puddler’s Kitchen & Tap by Conshohocken Brewery